 Was it Freddie's imagination, or was he starting to catch Scorpius' eye?

-It was the start of sixth year for Fred and Roxanne.
-Roxanne and Scorpius had been going out for a year now and Freddie enjoyed his sister's happiness.
-He'd sworn to himself and to their dad, George, ages ago that if a boy ever made her cry, Freddie would Crucio the guy and maybe Avada Kedavra him afterwards.
+It was the start of sixth year for Freddie and Roxanne.
+Roxanne and Scorpius had been going out for a year now, and Freddie enjoyed his sister's happiness.
+He'd sworn to himself and to their dad ages ago that if a boy ever made her cry, Freddie would Crucio the guy and maybe Avada Kedavra him afterwards.

 But Scorpius didn't elicit those feelings.
 He treated Roxanne like a lady, which was hilarious.
 Roxanne was a tomboy and had no problem acting like it.
-But Scor drew out the girl in her, though she was buried deep down under a horde of lewd ideas and possible future Weasley Wizarding Wheezes.
+But Scorpius drew out the girl in her, though she was buried deep down under a horde of lewd ideas and possible future Wheezes.

 Shyeah.
 Roxanne was a true Weasley.